Azure/azure-docs-sdk-dotnet/api/overview/azure/storage.queues-readme.md

 Get started with our [Queue samples][samples]:

-1. [Hello World](samples/Sample01a_HelloWorld.cs): Enqueue, Dequeue, Peek, and Update queue messages (or [asynchronously](samples/Sample01b_HelloWorldAsync.cs))
+1. [Hello World](https://github.com/Azure/azure-sdk-for-net/tree/159354fec78fe5ce7f7dc0985686c303c55ebe96/sdk/storage/Azure.Storage.Queues/samples/Sample01a_HelloWorld.cs): Enqueue, Dequeue, Peek, and Update queue messages (or [asynchronously](https://github.com/Azure/azure-sdk-for-net/tree/159354fec78fe5ce7f7dc0985686c303c55ebe96/sdk/storage/Azure.Storage.Queues/samples/Sample01b_HelloWorldAsync.cs))
-2. [Auth](samples/Sample02_Auth.cs): Authenticate with connection strings, shared keys, shared access signatures, and Azure Active Directory.
+2. [Auth](https://github.com/Azure/azure-sdk-for-net/tree/159354fec78fe5ce7f7dc0985686c303c55ebe96/sdk/storage/Azure.Storage.Queues/samples/Sample02_Auth.cs): Authenticate with connection strings, shared keys, shared access signatures, and Azure Active Directory.

+## Contributing

+See the [Storage CONTRIBUTING.md][storage_contrib] for details on building, testing, and contributing to this library.

+This project welcomes contributions and suggestions.
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+For details, visit [cla.microsoft.com][cla].

+This project has adopted the [Microsoft Open Source Code of Conduct][coc].
+For more information see the [Code of Conduct FAQ][coc_faq] or contact [opencode@microsoft.com][coc_contact] with any additional questions or comments.

 ![Impressions](https://azure-sdk-impressions.azurewebsites.net/api/impressions/azure-sdk-for-net%2Fsdk%2Fstorage%2FAzure.Storage.Queues%2FREADME.png)